machinaeXphilip/arduino-cli_electron_wrapper/README.md

 ( In order for that to work, I needed to download and update the core libraries within the arduino-cli binary.
 If you use libraries or other cores, you might have to do that following the instructions at https://github.com/arduino/arduino-cli#step-4-find-and-install-the-right-core before packing it into this app )

 In this example you should be able to modify the blink Interval of the connected WEMOS / LOLIN D1 minis on board LED.

-# changes from original electron boilerplate by szwacz

-- npm command "release" originally included `npm test &&` before the actual release triggers inside package.json but has been removed. this should not be a problem. if you want to include your own tests, check the original boilerplate or just include your own testing logic based on "npm test" command specified inside package.json.
-If you don't understand what this text is talking about: no worries.
-Just go ahead.
-- the npm commands "preunit","unit","pree2e","e2e","test" are all still defined inside package.json but wont work until proper test scripts (see below) are provided. you will most likely only need `npm run start` and `npm run release`.

 # Structure of the project